ffrankies/RNN-Research-Journal/README.md

     examples in 8 epochs (from 5.38 to 4.98).
 NOTE: the first value in both of these cases was calculated after the first epoch was done training.

+### Jan 30 2017

+*   May have fixed the gpu error by adding a .theanorc file in home directory with the following information: (suggested by Adam)
+    """
+    [global]
+    floatX = float32
+    device = gpu0

+    [lib]
+    cnmem = 0

+    [nvcc]
+    flags=-D_FORCE_INLINES
+    """
+*   Ran theano's GPU test, output read "used the GPU".
+*   Ended Vanilla RNN running on cpu, started new runs of both the GRU-RNN and Vanilla RNN on GPU.
+Both runs set for 10 epochs.
+*   Added support for specifying the number of epochs and patience for training the GRU RNN.

+### Feb 04 2017

+*   Both the Vanilla RNN and GRU-RNN completed their runs on Feb 03 2017.
+*   The Vanilla RNN training broke with a segmentation fault once again, while calculating the categorical crossentropy loss after the last epoch.
+The loss on the previous epoch was ~4.95.
+*   The GRU-RNN completed with a couple minor issues.
+I forgot to separate the output by date on which each run started, and the sentences get appended to ./sentencessentences.txt instead of to ./sentences/sentences.txt.
+*   Results of GRU-RNN make more sense than the results from earlier Vanilla RNN runs.
+In the Vanilla RNN runs, only really short sentences like "Good luck!", "Thank you!" and some profanities made sense, while the GRU run had output like "You sound really irrational.", "I agree with this." and "Morality is a wonderful thing!".
+*   Sentences produced are still on the short side, and it took over 500 attempts to produce 100 sentences 4 words or longer.
+*   Interestingly, the loss on the 10th epoch was ~4.86, which isn't much better than the loss in the Vanilla RNN, despite the better results.
+*   Both RNNs were also very CPU-heavy (judging by the output of the 'top' command), and the training took longer than I expected it to, so either they weren't running on the GPU, or running two models simultaneously takes more resources than I expected.
+*   Added code to fix minor RNN problems, and added same functionality to AdamRNN.
+*   Started an instance of AdamRNN.
+Expected running time = ~4 days.
+*   Started work on an RNN that uses Nesterov's momentum algorithm instead of the Adam algorithm for gradient descent.

 ---

 <a name="resources"/>